Niteshthori24198/Interview-Material/BackEnd/NODE-JS/Advance/Advance.md

 -   **Parallel Processing**: When you have multiple tasks that can be executed concurrently, you can create child processes to perform these tasks in parallel, improving performance.

--   **Process Managemen**t**: You can create and manage child processes, allowing you to start, stop, and communicate with them as needed.
+-   **Process Management**: You can create and manage child processes, allowing you to start, stop, and communicate with them as needed.